Dawn McGregor, Counsellor & Psychotherapist. Ba (Hons) FdA (Bacp Accredited Reg)

-Life difficulties can be isolating and unhappy experiences.
-You may feel persistently emotionally troubled; have a feeling of emptiness or numbness, lack of meaning, struggle to say ‘no’ to others, have depression or anxiety.
-Maybe you have difficulties with relating to others, either personally or in your working life.
+I understand that life difficulties, can be isolating and overwhelming.
+You may feel stuck in life, filled with indecision, regrets, emotionally troubled, anxious, depressed, entangled, and have nowhere to turn; have a feeling of emptiness or numbness, loss of meaning, loss of identity/purpose, lack of motivation and hopeless feelings.
+Do you struggle to say ‘no’ to others or feel guilt when you have done nothing wrong, have depression or chronic anxiety and restlessness?
+Maybe you have difficulties with trust or relating to others, either personally or in your working life.
+Perhaps you are someone who feels not good enough, or has an overwhelming sense of responsibility, low self-esteem and self-worth, or a constant feeling of being overwhelmed by or emptiness.
 You may not ‘feel’ or be living your entitlement to a better life.
 Perhaps you have been told that you are ‘too sensitive’ or maybe you feel deeply misunderstood, feel shame and or strongly criticise yourself.
-Perhaps you have unpredictable mood swings are sensitive to criticism and rejection or perhaps emotionally over-react to situations.
-Maybe you are repeatedly drawn to the same type of partner/ relationship over and over and do not have your own needs attended to.
-Do you experience Self sabotaging behaviours? have suicidal thoughts, self harm?
-Perhaps you are finding it hard to come to terms with a life changing experience, for example bereavement, divorce, separation or occupation loss.
-You may have concerns about your emotional life or feel frustrated and unfulfilled.
-Perhaps you are finding it difficult to cope with other losses and suffer from deprivations from your past; or with difficult, perhaps abusive, relationships.
+Perhaps you have unpredictable mood swings, anger outbursts or are sensitive to criticism and feel rejected or fear being abandoned.
+Maybe you are repeatedly drawn to the same type of partner/ relationship over and over whilst not having your own needs attended to: Becoming overly responsible for things that happen between you.

 - Relationship issues

 - Separation and Divorce

 - Developmental Trauma

 - Borderline Personality Disorder/ Pervasive Emotional Intensity Disorder

 - Anger and anxiety